stevescherrer/Ch4-Opakapaka-Growth/ReadMe.md

+# Ch4-Opakapaka-Growth
+Analysis and Manuscript Associated with Dissertation Chapter 4
-Estimating Opakapaka Growth Parameters using Bayesian and Maximum Likelihood frameworks

-This repository contains code for the manuscript 'Revised Growth Estimates for Pristipomoides Filamentosus in the Hawaiian Islands using mark-recapture studies, bayesian analysis, and integrative data approaches'
+Estimating Opakapaka Growth Parameters using Bayesian and Maximum Likelihood frameworks This repository contains code for the manuscript 'Revised Growth Estimates for Pristipomoides Filamentosus in the Hawaiian Islands using mark-recapture studies, bayesian analysis, and integrative data approaches'
 Project goals were to fit vonBertalanffy growth parameters to mark-recapture data collected by HDAR's Opakapaka Tagging Program.
 There are two primary implementations of this: